ucg8j/blog/posts/test-driving-holo3-computer-use-agent.md

     style="display: block; width: 100%; max-width: none; height: auto; margin: 0; transform: none;"
   >
   <figcaption style="margin-top: 0.4rem; color: #6b7280; font-size: 0.9rem; line-height: 1.4;">
-    Holo agent completing the simple training module visually.
-Note it try many times on a disabled next/continue button.
+    Holo agent attempting the simple training module visually.
+Note the repeated attempts on a disabled next/continue button.
   </figcaption>
 </figure>

-This was the easier progression point for the agent because it still looked like a normal training portal: rectangular buttons, visible text labels, checklist rows, a single obvious quiz answer, and a final completion screen.
-Even without the interactive-element list, the targets were visually legible and mostly shaped like the controls humans expect to click.
+This was the easy case: rectangular buttons, visible labels, checklist rows, one obvious quiz answer, and a final completion screen.
+Even without the interactive-element list, the targets looked like things humans expect to click.
+I'd expect the model to have seen plenty of similar UIs during training.

 ## Screenshots Alone Are Not Enough